 The purpose of this course is to introduce the engineering student to the discipline of economics and its importance in the field of engineering.
-The first part of the course looks at the broad definition of economics and the concept of supply and demand and price elasticity.
-We then turn our focus on the important macroeconomic issues such as GDP, inflation, business cycle theory, and the financial markets.
+The first part of the course examines economics in terms of scarcity, choice and opportunity costs.
+We then turn our focus on important macroeconomic issues such as GDP growth, inflation, unemployment, the financial markets and role of the Bank of Canada in determining interest rates.